 When To Prioritize Paying Off Debt

-It may make more sense for some prospective home buyers to pay off debt before saving for a down payment, especially considering how debt can impact a mortgage application.
+For some, it may make more sense to pay off debt before saving for a down payment, especially considering the ways in which having debt can impact your mortgage application You may want to prioritize paying off debt if you:

 • Have a low credit score or high DTI ratio